Board Certified Vascular Surgeons located in Watkinsville, GA

 Vascular disease is a leading cause of leg swelling, a buildup of fluid in the tissues.
 If you have leg swelling that could result from problems with your blood vessels, the board-certified vascular surgeons of University Vascular can help.
-At their locations in Watkinsville and Gainesville, Georgia, they offer various advanced treatments to address the causes of leg swelling, including VenaSeal™ vein closure treatments and VenaCure® endovenous radiofrequency ablation.
+At their locations in Watkinsville, Georgia, they offer various advanced treatments to address the causes of leg swelling, including VenaSeal™ vein closure treatments and VenaCure® endovenous radiofrequency ablation.
 Call the office nearest you or book an appointment online today.

 There are two types of leg swelling: one that occurs as the result of an injury, infection, or disease, and one that develops from fluid buildup in the legs.